dotnet/iot/src/devices/QwiicButton/README.md

 ## Binding Notes

+This binding is a port of SparkFun's [Qwiic Button Arduino Library](https://github.com/sparkfun/SparkFun_Qwiic_Button_Arduino_Library) (MIT licensed).

 The functionality of the button is demonstrated in the samples.

-Below are code samples of some common usage scenarios:
+Below are code samples of some common usage scenarios.

 ### Detect Button Is Pressed Using Polling